manmal/CombineProperty/README.md

 ## Why?

 There are at least two scenarios where Properties shine:
-- Slicing global state (e.g. `AppState`) into sub-states (e.g. `AuthState`) for easier testing.
+1. Slicing state (e.g. `AppState`) into sub-states (e.g. `AuthState`) for easier testing.
 Maybe a ViewModel only needs the `AuthState` to operate - if it gets passed the `AppState`, then the whole state has to be mocked for every test.
+To solve this, a `Property<AppState>` can hold the current (and observable) root app state, and `Property<AuthState>` can be derived by calling `map` on the former.
+This same principle can be be applied per feature, or for reusable components, too — a UICollectionView cell could be passed a property, and subscribe to that property's changes.
-- "Storing" dynamic data in a `struct` (like the ViewModel in the example below).
+2. Storing dynamic state in a value type (`struct` / `enum`). `Property` is thread-safe and well-tested (its core functionality relies on `CurrentValueSubject`), so it's an excellent fit for internal storage.
+That way, even ViewModels can become value types (see example below), because mutability is pushed down to the properties.

 ## Usage